d3/d3-shape/README.md

 <a name="arc_startAngle" href="#arc_startAngle">#</a> <i>arc</i>.<b>startAngle</b>([<i>angle</i>])

-If *angle* is specified, sets the start angle to the specified function or constant and returns this arc shape.
+If *angle* is specified, sets the start angle to the specified function or constant and returns this arc generator.
 If *angle* is not specified, returns the current start angle accessor, which defaults to:

 ```js
 function startAngle(d) {